DavidAPowers/maze-master/README.md

 # maze-master

-This app is designed to assist old school RPG Judges who are creating campaigns.
+This app is built using Node and Express.
+It is designed to assist old school RPG Judges who are creating campaigns.
 App functionality will eventually be accessible via a rest API.

 Current API routes: